NC22/Volna42BW-Tools/htmlPack/README.md

 Usually on Ubuntu \ Debian like systems

-sudo apt update
+sudo apt update<br>
-sudo apt install build-essential
+sudo apt install build-essential<br>

-cd to source file directory and enter command "make"
+navigate to source file directory and enter command "make"

 enter "./example.sh" to run test.
 This will pack test.html to h file in out folder